- 24K gold-plated barrel with extra-long cool tip

 - Smooth barrel doesn’t snag hair

-- Tip gets very hot to the touch
+- Tip gets hot to the touch

 Remington is another well-known brand for hair care and the company doesn’t short us on this curling iron.